Why do you need online reviews in the first place?

 2. SMS marketing – if they subscribed for text updates they want quick news/deals/contests.
 Don’t waste money on the limited characters you have.

-Need help with Google My Business?
+Need help with your online listings?

 If you need help…

-3. Sharing reviews with your followers and subscribers
+3. Sharing reviews with your followers and subscribers.

 Send a message to info@donutdigest.com and let’s chat!